cajimenez96/gym-management-server/README.md

 ## Technologies Used

 - Node.js: JavaScript runtime for building the server-side application
-- Nest.js: A progressive Node.js framework for building efficient, scalable applications
+- Express.js: A proven library for building efficient, scalable applications
 - TypeScript: Strongly typed programming language that builds on JavaScript
 - Supabase: Hosted Postgres database for data storage
 - Stripe: Payment processing integration for handling transactions